 – Create a new competitor which has a bigger marketing budget and products that are as good as yours!

-– Marketing of your own brand is still required if you are not to rely solely on the OEM supplier for your revenue = additional cost
+– Marketing of your own brand is still required if you are not to rely solely on the OEM supplier for your revenue.

-So, which route should AbAb choose?
-PSL would tend to recommend that if AbAb has the finances they should retain their brand identity and use distributors; PSL has contacts with the best distributors across the globe so will help to set up and manage the AbAb distribution network quickly and effectively.
+If you have the finances then PSL would tend to recommend retaining brand identity and establishing a distributor network.
+PSL has contacts with the best distributors across the globe, so can help to set up and manage the distribution network quickly and effectively.
 We offer distributor training to allow you to focus on what you do best – developing new products.

 If you decide to OEM your products, then PSL can introduce you to the key decision makers in some of the best suppliers around the globe.
 These decisions do not need to be all or nothing, a subset of products may lend themselves to being OEM while more unique products could be retained under own brand.